SosunovychB/car-sharing-service/README.md

     - Other services interact with it to send notifications to car sharing service administrators.
     - Uses Telegram API, Telegram Chats, and Bots.

-## Coding

-- Add checkstyle plugin.
-- Separate PR to the `main` branch for each task is required.
-- 60%+ of the custom code should be covered with tests.
-- Make sure to name your commits & branches meaningfully.
-- Do not use forks, work in single repo altogether.

 ## Tasks

 ### Infrastructure

-- Create Trello board for task management
-- Create a GitHub organization
-- Create a project
++ Create a project
-- Add maven checkstyle plugin
++ Add maven checkstyle plugin
-- Configure CI process
++ Configure CI process
-- Add liquibase support
++ Add liquibase support
 - Add health check controller
 - Add Docker and docker-compose support
 - Use .env file in the docker with all sensitive information and push only .env.sample with a skeleton data from .env